Jacksonville, Ohio

 Jacksonville is a village in Athens County, Ohio, United States.
-The population was 481 at the 2010 census.
+The population was 400 at the 2020 census.

 History

-Jacksonville was laid out in 1879 by Oliver D. Jackson, and named for him.
-A post office called Jacksonville has been in operation since 1884.
+Jacksonville was laid out in 1879 by Oliver D. Jackson, for whom the village is named.
+A post office began operating in 1884 and continues to serve the community today.

+During its early years, the village grew around coal mining and small‑business enterprises.
+Many residents commuted along nearby Sunday Creek, which supported several mines in the area.